 The Display Module

-The H-1 uses a neon-gas discharge display, similar to a Burroughs Panaplex, but it is definitely not made by Burroughs.
-The Burroughs displays have transparent electrodes deposited on the glass plates, while the display module used in the H-1 uses a metal mesh screen for the digit grid, and metal electrodes for the segments.
-The display is arranged as seven-segment digits, with a decimal point to the right of each digit.
-The display is driven by a combination of the National Semiconductor DM8880 bipolar IC for driving the common seven segments and decimal points, and discrete transistor drivers.
+The display panel is arranged as eight digits, each with seven segments, and a right hand decimal point.
+The display is driven by a combination of the National Semiconductor DM8880 bipolar IC for driving the common seven segments and decimal points, and discrete transistor drivers for each digit screen.
 The calculator does not provide leading or trailing zero suppression.
-Negative results are indicated by a very early LED situated to the left of the display.
-The display digits glows orange, however, the case has a red filter which is situated in front of the display modules, making the digits look very much like red LED digits rather than gas-discharge digits.
+Negative results are indicated by a discrete Light-Emitting Diode (LED) situated to the left of the display panel.
+Though the display digits glow orange, the cabinet has a red filter situated in front of the display module, making the digits look very much like large red LED digits rather than orange-red gas-discharge digits.

 Display showing most significant and least significant digits of result of 99999999 X 99999999

-The Master H-1 is rather fast machine for its day.
+The Master H-1 is quite fast for its day.
 The Electronic Arrays chip-set is designed to operate at clock frequencies of up to 200KHz, which compared to most small and medium-scale MOS IC-based calculators is considerably faster, with earlier calculators clocking in at around 50-60KHz.
-Considering that the Master H-1 calculates to a full 16-digits of capacity, it is actually very fast, especially given that it is based on a fairly early MOS LSI chipset, which typically were somewhat slower than calculators made with bipolar integrated circuits.
-Sixteen 9's divided by 1 takes less than 1/3 second to complete.
-Eight 9's times itself results in an almost instantaneous answer, with the most significant digits displayed by default (with no decimal point present), and the least significant digits being displayed by pressing the [<->] key, as shown in the images above.
+Considering that the Master H-1 calculates to a full 16-digits of capacity it makes its speed even more apparent.
+Sixteen nines divided by one takes less than 1/3 second to complete.
+Eight nines times itself results in an almost instantaneous answer, with the most significant digits displayed by default (with no decimal point present), and the least significant digits being displayed by pressing the [↔] key, as demonstrated in the images above.